jamesrowe1/dailyschedule/README.md

 ## Getting Started

 Type any tasks you have into the Task Input Box.
 To save a task, click the save button, and the task will be saved and persist through reloading the page.
 Daily tasks will not persist to the next day.
+If the row is green, then the time has passed and the task is in the past.
+If the row is red, it is the current time and the task muts be done now.
+If the row is yellow, the time (and task associated with it) are yet to come.

 ## Prerequisites